 With two former members of Congress—a Senator and a Representative—as well as senior staff members to legislators and on numerous committees, we have strong ties to Capitol Hill.

-From the executive branch, our team includes former senior officials from the White House and across departments and agencies, including and Departments of Treasury, State, Defense, Justice, Commerce, Labor, and Homeland Security.
+From the executive branch, our team includes former senior officials from the White House and across departments and agencies, including the Departments of Treasury, State, Defense, Justice, Commerce, Labor, and Homeland Security.

 Global Public Policy

 Building a successful global business involves navigating the intersection of law and public policy for every country and every region in which you operate.

 In Europe, our team includes several former policymakers, such as a former Prime Minister; a former UK Europe and Trade Minister; a former leading member of the European Parliament; the former Permanent Representative of Belgium to the European Union; two former Deputy Directors General of the European Commission; and a renowned leading lawyer in European public affairs.